Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 That became a problem.

-I was written up because my handle time was out of spec.
+My handle time was flagged because it was out of spec.
 Not too long.
 Too short.

 The explanation I was given was: